 Over the late summer Nintendo revealed a little more about the Starter creatures for Sun and Moon.
 Specifically, they revealed that each of them have an additional evolutionary form.

 Dartrix is the owl-like evolution of Rowlet.
 It’s still a Grass and Flying type Pokemon but features the Overgrow ability.

 Torracat has the Blaze ability and is the evolution of Litten.
 It has the Blaze ability, underscoring its Fire Cat designation.
 It uses its mane to see in the dark and sense dangerous conditions.

 Brionne is known as the Pop Star Pokemon.
 It’s still Water Type but picks up the Torrent ability.
 Brionne is called the Pop Star Pokémon because it loves to dance and sing when happy.

-Nintendo has confirmed that the Pokémon Sun and Pokémon Moon release date is November 18th in North America and November 23 in Europe.
+Nintendo has confirmed that the Pokémon Sun and Pokémon Moon release date is November 18th worldwide and November 23 in Europe.

 Besides the core game, users will be able to purchase a double pack with both games, collector’s items and a special edition Nintendo 3DS to play the game on.
 A new Z-Ring toy will let the game come alive for players performing Z-Moves with their favorite creatures.
 To use these Z-Moves, players will need the matching Z-Stone to place in their character’s in-game Z-Ring.